o11y-weekly/o11y-weekly.github.io/2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md

 ## Instrumentations
 A dedicated [post section](../2023-11-30_What_is_OpenTelemetry/README.md#instrumentation) has been introduced during the [last post](../2023-11-30_What_is_OpenTelemetry/README.md#instrumentation).

-Having a telemetry backends is not the only one requirement to support observability: instrumentations are really important to get telemetry metrics, logs and traces.
+Having telemetry backends is not the only one requirement to support observability: instrumentations are really important to get telemetry metrics, logs and traces.

 Having standard instrumentation really helps opensource projects to give a fully integrated service including observability and monitoring.